Key points

 Is buying a car online a good idea?

-The good news is buying a car online is often as easy as going to an auction in-person, and potentially even easier.
+The good news is that buying a car online is often as easy as going to an auction in-person, and potentially even easier.
 Condition reports are usually available online, so you can get a better idea of what you're actually purchasing.
 However, for peace of mind, it might be more ideal to inspect the car in-person, but that's what a trusted mechanic is for.

 Do the police have auctions in Australia?

 You may not even know the object you are buying has come from the police, though if it’s an ex-police car it may be advertised as such.
 Ex-police cars can include ex-duty cars used to chase bad guys in, or a stately town car used to ferry around the commissioner to important meetings.
-The lights and sirens and important equipment are removed of course, but you may still see evidence it was once a cop car such as holes drilled where computers and cameras used to sit.